 A Belgian twist

-We think it’s fair to conclude it can be both!
-The many versions of the style give these beers a different face every time, which makes it fit for all seasons.
-If you don’t believe us, we invite you to try it at home…
+We think it’s fair to say: it can be both.
+The many versions and iterations gives this beer style a different face each time, making it fit for all seasons.
+Don't believe us?
+Then we invite you to try some of them at home…

 How to drink a wheat beer